haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Levitate
 2nd-­‐‑level transmutation
 Casting Time: 1 action Range: 60 feet
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 158

 Components: V, S, M (either a small leather loop or a piece of golden wire bent into a cup shape with a long shank on one end)
 Duration: Concentration, up to 10 minutes